Monirul-RS/FitFinity-Client/README.md

 # Hi, I'm Monirul! 👋

-A fitness freak and trainer.
+A fitness freak and personal trainer.
 ## Installation

 Install my-project with npm